hosseinyusefzadeh/computer-network/README.md

 Physical Topologies: Physical layer specifies how the different, devices/nodes are arranged in a network i.e. bus topology, star topology, or mesh topology.

-ransmission Mode: Physical layer also defines how the data flows between the two connected devices.
+Transmission Mode: Physical layer also defines how the data flows between the two connected devices.
 The various transmission modes possible are Simplex, half-duplex and full duplex.

 #### Data Link Layer